clabnet/DataTestLoader/README.md

 **1. Using ConsoleAppTest project**

-- Open project.
+- Open project. (please don't use path with blank character for this project.)
 - Set properly the connections strings and set it as the Default Startup Project.
 - Press F5.
-On the console you will see the messages Log. (see also log files on *C:\Temp\DataTestLoader* folder).
+On the console you will see the messages Log. (see also log files on *C:\Logs\DataTestLoader* folder).

 **2. Run Unit Test**

 The source project is provided with a set of unit tests NUnit 2.6.
 Set the connection strings properly.
 Run Test.
 See the log on Debug Window.
-(see also log files on *C:\Temp\DataTestLoader* folder)
+(see also log files on *C:\Logs\DataTestLoader* folder)

 **3. Using NuGet packages**

 Main prerequisites : PostgreSql v9.4+ database instance.

 - Open a new console application project C# on Visual Studio 2013.
+Please don't use blank chars on Folder name.
 - Run Enable NuGet Package Restore.
 - Launch Manage NuGet packages for solution.
 - Find and install DataTestLoader project on NuGet.org repository.
 - Copy SampleModel.dll assembly from packages\lib\net45\ to bin\Debug folder.
 - Copy AppConfigSample\app.config.txt\app.config file to replace app.config file; update the configuration values.
+- Open Program.cs and change its namespace as DataTestLoader.
 - Add this command to Main method of Program.cs:
 - **new DataTestLoader(refreshSchema : true, initDatabase: true, loadJsonData: true);**
-- Set CopyToOutputDirectoy = CopyAlways on all files contained on DatabaseScripts and DataTestFiles folder.
+- Set CopyToOutputDirectoy = CopyAlways on all files contained on DatabaseScripts and DataTestFiles folder and Nlog.config.
 - Build current project and execute it.
-- Watch the DataTestLoader.log on C:\Logs\ folder.
+- Watch log files on *C:\Logs\DataTestLoader* folder.
 - Finished, that's all.

 > **DataTestLoader method arguments**